 Ayahuasca has been used for at least a thousand years by various cultures living in the Amazon basin.
 An ethnobotanist named Richard Evans Schultes was the first person to document its use outside local indigenous communities back in the mid-1950s.

 In his early reports about the origins of the divine concoction, the indigenous Peruvians he visited claimed instructions for the brew were given to them from the rainforest and plant spirits contained within.

 The name ayahuasca is the Hispanic spelling of the brew, but the original work is Quechuan.
 Aya- means “spirit” or “soul,” and huasca means “rope” or “vine.”
 The word essentially translates to “vine of the soul.”
 But others might argue the translation is closer to “rope of death.”

 Within various indigenous cultures scattered across the Amazon, the use of the brew remains fairly consistent.
 A trained shaman, called ayahuasquero or curandero, administers the brew to members of his community who are sick or need guidance.
 It’s given to women as they’re giving birth and to the elderly as they lie on their deathbed.

 In some cultures, the shaman would take ayahuasca to connect with the forest to find food or receive information and guidance for the rest of the community.

 Today, the tradition of ayahuasca lives on in the rainforest, as well as satellite groups living in the United States and Europe.
 Government regulators have granted two groups — the União do Vegetal and Santo Daime (both from Brazil) access to use the brew for religious purposes.
-Both of these groups take a Christianity spin on how ayahuasca is used.
+Both of these groups take a Christian spin on how ayahuasca is used.